-The opening event in the CFA is a fundraiser in the form of a Gala Concert featuring the Atlantic Symphony Orchestra, Thayer choral and jazz ensembles, concert violinist Charles Castleman ’57, composer and pianist Suzanne Ciani ’64, and Aerosmith’s Steven Tyler P ’07, ’10 who performs with his daughter Chelsea Tallarico ’07.
+The opening event in the CFA doubles as a fundraiser in the form of a Gala Concert featuring the Atlantic Symphony Orchestra, Thayer choral and jazz ensembles, concert violinist Charles Castleman ’57, composer and pianist Suzanne Ciani ’64, and Aerosmith’s Steven Tyler P ’07, ’10, who performs with his daughter, Chelsea Tallarico ’07.

 Hale Learning Centers, named for Thayer benefactor Judith B. Hale ’56, are opened in both the Middle and Upper Schools.

 Mandarin is added to the Upper School curriculum.

 The dedication of the Fernand LaChance Physics Lab, funded in part by the Class of 2009 Senior Legacy, honors Mr. LaChance, a faculty member in the Upper School science department from 1975 to 2008.

 Southworth Library undergoes a dramatic redesign, making it the destination of choice for sophomores, juniors, and seniors whenever they have a free period.